shuzootani/react-mobile-picker-scroll/README.md

 # React Mobile Picker

+This package is a fork of the original React Mobile Picker made by @adcentury, modified to provide scroll wheel support on desktop browsers.

 React Mobile Picker is a super simple component with no restriction, which means you can use it in any way you want.

 ![screen-capture](./examples/screen-capture.gif)